publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch137/m__us_usc_t10_s2302.md

 >             “(A)

->              require that, whenever possible, the Department and Department contractors and subcontractors at all tiers—
+>              require that the Department and Department contractors and subcontractors at all tiers—

->                 “(i) obtain electronic parts that are in production or currently available in stock from the original manufacturers of the parts or their authorized dealers, or from trusted suppliers who obtain such parts exclusively from the original manufacturers of the parts or their authorized dealers; and
+>                 “(i) obtain electronic parts that are in production or currently available in stock from the original manufacturers of the parts or their authorized dealers, or from suppliers identified as trusted suppliers in accordance with regulations issued pursuant to subparagraph (C) or (D) who obtain such parts exclusively from the original manufacturers of the parts or their authorized dealers;

->                 “(ii) obtain electronic parts that are not in production or currently available in stock from trusted suppliers;
+>                 “(ii) obtain electronic parts that are not in production or currently available in stock from suppliers identified as trusted suppliers in accordance with regulations issued pursuant to subparagraph (C) or (D); and

+>                 “(iii) obtain electronic parts from alternate suppliers if such parts are not available from original manufacturers, their authorized dealers, or suppliers identified as trusted suppliers in accordance with regulations prescribed pursuant to subparagraph (C) or (D);

->             “(B) establish requirements for notification of the Department, and inspection, testing, and authentication of electronic parts that the Department or a Department contractor or subcontractor obtains from any source other than a source described in subparagraph (A);
+>             “(B) establish requirements for notification of the Department, and for inspection, testing, and authentication of electronic parts that the Department or a Department contractor or subcontractor obtains from any source other than a source described in clause (i) or (ii) of subparagraph (A), if obtaining the electronic parts in accordance with such clauses is not possible;

->             “(C) establish qualification requirements, consistent with the requirements of [section 2319 of title 10][/us/usc/t10/s2319], United States Code, pursuant to which the Department may identify trusted suppliers that have appropriate policies and procedures in place to detect and avoid counterfeit electronic parts and suspect counterfeit electronic parts; and
+>             “(C) establish qualification requirements, consistent with the requirements of [section 2319 of title 10][/us/usc/t10/s2319], United States Code, pursuant to which the Department may identify as trusted suppliers those that have appropriate policies and procedures in place to detect and avoid counterfeit electronic parts and suspect counterfeit electronic parts; and

 >             “(D)